picosh/docs/posts/feeds.md

 However, you should read our [privacy policy](/privacy) and [terms of service](/ops).

-Posts are also not accessible by the public and we provide no endpoints to view these posts.
+Posts are not accessible to the public and we provide no endpoints to view these posts.